-This catalog will introduce you to the programs and services of LIVING ARTS COLLEGE School of Medical Arts.
-Find the main campus at Raleigh, North Carolina and the branch campus at High Point, North Carolina.
+This catalog will introduce you to the programs and services of LIVING ARTS COLLEGE School of Medical Arts .
+Find the main campus at Raleigh , North Carolina and the branch campus at a new facility at High Point, North Carolina.

-■ Allied Heath Sciences
+Allied Heath Sciences